-James has presented in 2 oral presentations during the 5th Asia Pacific Rim International Psychotherapy and Counselling Conference 2017 in Singapore, and has published a peer-reviewed paper in the Australia Counselling Association (ACA)’s Counselling Australia Magazine.
+James has presented in two oral presentations during the 5th Asia Pacific Rim International Psychotherapy and Counselling Conference 2017 in Singapore, and has published a peer-reviewed paper in the Australia Counselling Association (ACA)’s Counselling Australia Magazine.

 James is a strong believer in continuous education and life-long learning.
 To date, he has a Master in Counselling from Monash University, and a Bachelor of Arts (Psychology) from the National University of Singapore (NUS).
-His other professional qualifications include Professional Diploma in Psychotherapy from the School of Positive Psychology, and Specialist Diploma in Career Counselling from Republic Polytechnic.
+His other professional qualifications include Professional Diploma in Psychotherapy from The School of Positive Psychology, and Specialist Diploma in Career Counselling from Republic Polytechnic.
 He is also a WSQ certified HR Professional (Recruitment & Selection), and a certified Advanced Care Planning (ACP) Facilitator, and a certified Psychological First Aider.
 He has also completed CITI Good Clinical Practice Course (ID 34090) and Social & Behavioral Research – Basic/Refresher (ID 34086).
 He recently completed the course on Suicide Intervention Skills Workshop by Samaritans of Singapore (SOS), and ACA / APACS Professional Supervision Course.